 5. Paint chairs with color

 You can paint delicate metal chairs yourself and give them a new look in no time at all and with little financial outlay.
-Sand lightly, remove the dust and then repaint.
-A convenient alternative to brushing is varnish for spraying, which can be easily, quickly and evenly applied.
+Sand lightly, remove the dust, and then repaint.
+A convenient alternative to brushing is varnish for spraying, which can be easily, quickly, and evenly applied.
 Of course, this also works with wooden chairs.

-6. Covering chairs with covers
+6. Covering chairs with chair cushions and covers

-Chairs can also be spiced up with covers quickly and easily.
+Chairs can also be spiced up with cushions and covers quickly and easily.
 Depending on your skill and budget, you can either sew them yourself or have them made by the interior decorator.
 In both cases, a relatively inexpensive way to give the dining area a new look with little effort.

 7. Wallpapering an accent wall A roll of wallpaper